Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

 The UI in the **Basic UI** template only contains one visible text component.
 To create a more elaborate UI with more components, screens, and functionality, use the TAU library in your application.
 The following example shows how to create a list and a footer button on a page (screen), create a second page, and move between the pages.

-To create a Web application and design its UI with TAU:
+To create a Web application and design its UI with TAU, follow these steps:

 1. Install TAU templates.